danieltharp/rings/readme.md

 ## Installation
 1. Get Rings extracted somewhere your web server can serve from, and configure your Apache Virtual Host as [such](http://laravel-recipes.com/recipes/25/creating-an-apache-virtualhost).
 Bear in mind if this is a new web server you may need to add index.php to DirectoryIndex in your httpd.conf.
-2. From the root of the rings directory: `chmod -R o+w storage` and `chmod -R o+w bootstrap/cache` before proceeding.
+2. From the root of the Rings directory: `chmod -R o+w storage` and `chmod -R o+w bootstrap/cache` before proceeding.
 3. From the root of the Rings directory: `composer install` to finish the Laravel setup.
 4. Edit the `.env` file in the root of the Rings directory and fill out, at a bare minimum, all entries that begin with AUTH_SERVER_ and RINGS_SERVER_.
 AUTH_SERVER refers to the Trinity Core ‘auth’ database.
 These could, theoretically, connect to the same database as there are no conflicting names.
 I would recommend keeping them separate though.
 6. From the root of the Rings directory: `php artisan migrate` to create the databases needed for Rings.
-5. From the root of the Rings directory: `php artisan rings:install` and enter the name of your server and the details of your first realm’s character and world databases.
+5. From the root of the Rings directory: `php artisan rings:install` and enter the details of one of your realm’s character and world databases.
 You can enter the remaining server details via Rings in the Admin Control Panel.

+You may now log in with your same credentials as the Trinity Core auth server, Rings will use that server for authentication and password resets.
+Your gmlevel will determine the level of access you have within the Rings control panels per realm.

 ## Help
 Please submit any issues to the [GitHub Page](https://github.com/pxdnbluesoul/rings/issues).